 In the North and East of Podocarpus National Park Mestizo-Colonos are the most dominant ethnic group in numbers.
-They are colonists of mestizo ethnicity, who came into the area during the past four or five decades to log timber and to practice cattle farming and agriculture.
-In Latin America the term mestizo is generally used to indicate people of mixed Spanish and indigenous descent.
-In South Ecuador, however, the Mestizo-Colonos have little tendency to identify themselves as a distinct ethnic group, instead they refer to themselves as Ecuadorian but not as mestizos.
+They are colonists of mestizo ethnicity, who came into the area during the past four or five decades to log timber and to practise cattle farming and agriculture.
+Their migration was especially encouraged by the national land reform of 1964, which opened to poor peasants the possibility of becoming landowners by clearing and transforming forest into pastures and fields.
+A severe drought in 1968 in Loja province (Van den Eynden 2004) boosted this colonization process.
+Additionally, the colonization was facilitated by the construction of the Loja-Zamora road (1962) connecting the Andean and Amazonean areas.

-25.4 Aims and Methods of the Ethnoecological Research Project
+4 Aims and Methods of the Ethnoecological Research Project